Chainflow/solana-mission-control/docs/config-desc.md

    - *block_diff_alerts*

-      If you want to recieve alerts when there is a gap between your validator block height and network height then make it **yes** otherwise **no**.
+      If you want to receive alerts when there is a gap between your validator block height and network height then make it **yes** otherwise **no**.

    - *epoch_diff_alrets*

-      If you want to recieve alerts when there is a gap between your validator epoch and network epoch then make it **yes** otherwise **no**.
+      If you want to receive alerts when there is a gap between your validator epoch and network epoch then make it **yes** otherwise **no**.

    - *delegation_alerts*